brydoncheyney/haproxy-basic-overview/README.md

     ./simulate-load [SECONDS]

-stop the simulation with <Ctrl>-C!
+stop the simulation with  &lt;Ctrl>-C!

 ## Slides